Try Semrush

 The first preview was a high-level overview of your post.

-For example, in this intro, I preview the fact that the steps are actionable.
+For example, in this intro to an article about keyword research, we preview the fact that the steps are actionable.

-I like to end my intros with a transition sentence.
+We like to end intros with a transition sentence.

-In my experience, this transition helps push people to read the next section.
+In our experience, a transition helps push people to read the next section.

 Chapter 5: Write Your Post